-A: Last year`s interest by the public to purchase images for sale was a motivator alongside the fact that Galerie La Sonnette is a gallery boutique, which presents exhibitions for a month long period on the condition that sales can be made.
+A: Last year`s interest by the public to purchase images was a motivator for us to offer images for sale.
 Any member of the public can purchase an image.
-Those will be offered as unique prints.

 Q: How is the price of each print determined?
 How are the proceeds distributed?

 A: The price of each print is determined on the basis of the expenses of professional printing and framing.
-The distribution of proceeds is 40% for the gallery, 30% for you as an author and 30% to the APNS/FBM for organization of the event.
-Since the APNS covers printing/framing costs and will receive 30% from the sale of each piece, the price of each piece will be estimated to cover completely those expenses after sale.
-Example: A print, costing 100chf to produce will be valued at 300chf for sale, so that the entire production cost is covered.
+The distribution of proceeds is 20% for the gallery, 40% for you as an author and 40% to the APNS/FBM for organization of the event.
+Since the APNS covers printing/framing costs and will receive 40% from the sale of each piece, the price of each piece will be estimated to cover those expenses after sale.

 Q: You are already a sponsored event, what will you do with the money from sales?